richardscollin/werewolf/README.md

 After attempting to GM a game I noticed the following areas for improvement.

-- If a Characters Image is broken you cannot use that role
 - Pointing in a public channel isn't private
     - Potential Solution: Create seperate private text channels for each role
 - Voting / Nomination Workflow is too slow